arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code snippet to use :class:`~paos.paos_abcd.ABCD` to propagate a light ray over a thickness :math:`t = 50.0 \ \textrm{mm}`.
+Code example to use :class:`~paos.paos_abcd.ABCD` to propagate a light ray over a thickness :math:`t = 50.0 \ \textrm{mm}`.

 .. code-block:: python